 6. Small Vases

 Wood is Fun has some pictures showing how to turn a small vase out of off-cuts.
 Small pieces of local wood would work just as well.
 This example uses glass tubes to hold the flowers in but you could call the vase a weed pot for dried local flowers.
-Local flowers and local woods is a great combination.
+Local flowers and local woods are a great combination.

 This is a wooden ball winder from Norway.
 The main points are a handle that fits nicely into a Lady’s hand, a reasonable length to the shaft for winding the wool onto, and a slight taper on the shaft so that the ball, when finished, slides easily off the end.
 A decoration between the handle and shaft serves as a place to tie the yarn onto.
 This requires a very smooth surface for the shaft so that the yarn doesn’t catch on it.
-I normally sand to 800 grit and steel wool then finish with carnuba wax.
+I normally sand to 800 grit and steel wool then finish with carnauba wax.

 8. Little boxes

 I have done a few of these.
 The nature of the box seems to flow from the wood you are turning.
 Take a 2″ to 3″ diameter branch 5″ or so long.
 Turn a spigot on one end (the larger end) for your chuck.
 Don’t turn the branch round! (see box on the right) Move to the middle of the branch or a little higher and start turning the branch round and leaving the bottom portion natural.
 You’ll have to follow the usual box procedures for shaping and finishing the top and bottom.
 Remember that you are using the whole branch and the hole for the box can extend below your turn line.
 The end result is quite charming.

 This is an open-ended category.
 You can make wooden icicles out of local wood that is not heavy.
 In my area, I would use Trembling Aspen as it dries very light. (see picture) You could also turn balls or bells as ornaments as well.
 There are ornament kits similar to key chains that can be turned on standard pen turning mandrels and bushings.